-Duchess Friederike was born 2 March 1778 in the Old Palace in the city of Hanover.
+Her Highness Friederike Caroline Sophie Alexandrine, Duchess of Mecklenburg, Princess of Wenden, Schwerin and Ratzeburg, Countess of Schwerin, Lady of the Lands of Rostock and Stargard, was born 2 March 1778 in the Old Palace in the city of Hanover.
 She was the youngest surviving daughter of Duke Carl, heir presumptive to the throne of Mecklenburg-Strelitz, and his first wife Duchess Friederike, née Princess of Hesse-Darmstadt.
-She was christened on 15 March 1778 receiving the names Friederike Caroline Sophie Alexandrine.
+She was christened on 15 March 1778.

 Duchess of Mecklenburg